While a Prime membership is the single best way to get the most out of Amazon, the retailer’s website offers plenty of features for everyone.

 Learn more: Visit the Amazon Trade-In program page, where you can also see how much credit you could get for a particular piece of clutter that’s sitting around your home.
 Click on a product category to get started.

-And for more tips like this, check out “5 Ways You Can Score Free Amazon Gift Cards.”
+And for more tips like this, check out “8 Ways to Get Amazon Gift Cards for Free.”

 5. Check for coupons

 Yes, Amazon has coupons — lots of them.
 No scissors necessary: You can “clip” these digital coupons with the tap of a button, either on a product’s webpage or Amazon’s coupons page.